skrap/skrap.github.io/_drafts/sdma-hacking-part-2.md

 ## Assembler

 I should pause here to make a note about the toolchain for building SDMA binaries.
-I hear that there is a real one somewhere, and the i.MX25 Reference Manual even makes reference to an API which custom scripts can call.
+I hear that there is a "real" C compiler somewhere in NXP-land, and the i.MX25 Reference Manual even makes reference to an API which custom scripts can call.
 However, none of that is available any more, or is at a minimum locked away behind NDAs.

 Luckily, the instruction set is quite simple, and Eli Billauer wrote a perfectly capable assembler in Perl, which I copied and altered so that it would produce raw script binaries.
 My version is available [here].
 Typical usage is something like:
 ```